Moonee-Publishing-LTD/Moonee_Test/README.md

 1. Please remove External Dependency manager folder from the project and import the latest one.
 2. After adding the keys and tokens, amke sure **not** to disable the checkmarks for the basic.
 3. Use only Facebook, Game Analytics and Adjust Basic.
 Leave all other sections in the inspector unmarked.
 4. If you encounter any issues with Firebase, Applovin or any other, remove the check mark from the corresponding box in that section.
+5. Use both methods of progression events: to Adjust and to Game Analytics.
+Soon we will be changing it to one method sending to both platforms.

 </details>